-Whether you’re looking to finance a car, home renovations or a holiday, there isn’t only one way to secure that financing.
 Applying for a personal loan as part of a joint application can help you tick more eligibility boxes than you can on your own.
-It’s also a way for you and your partner to assume equal financial responsibility for a large purchase.
+For this reason, it can be a useful solution for prospective borrowers who have yet to build up a credit rating (for example, students and young people), have bad credit, are on a lower income or have been rejected for finance elsewhere.
+It’s also a way for partners to assume equal financial responsibility for a large purchase.

 Several lenders offer joint applicant personal loans.
 This guide will shed some light on these loans and how this type of financing works.

 How do you apply for a joint personal loan?

 You and the person you’re applying with will provide personal, employment and financial details as part of the application.
 This may be done in one application or in separate sections.
 The lender will consider the application details as a whole when considering both your eligibilities for the loan.

 What do I need to know before applying for a joint personal loan?